Govt issues guidelines for reopening of gyms, yoga institutes

 Ahead of the reopening of yoga institutes and gymnasiums, the health ministry on Monday issued COVID-19-appropriate protocols to be followed at such facilities like allowing only asymptomatic people, maintaining social distancing, disinfecting equipment and wearing of visor while exercising as far as possible.
 All yoga institutes and gymnasiums in containment zones shall remain closed and only those outside such zones will be allowed to open, the 'Guidelines on Preventive Measures to Contain Spread of COVID-19 in Yoga Institutes & Gymnasiums' stated.

 "Spas, sauna, steam bath and swimming pools (wherever applicable) shall remain closed," the document said.
 The guidelines lay down the processes and premises redesigning, including proper placement of equipment, that need to be followed before reopening such establishments.
-Yoga institutes and gymnasiums have been asked to plan the floor area based on four metres squared per person.
+Yoga institutes and gymnasiums have been asked to plan the floor area based on four square metre per person.

 Persons above 65 years of age, persons with comorbidities, pregnant women and children below the age of 10 years are advised not to use gyms in closed spaces, the guidelines said.
 For the first time since the coronavirus lockdown came into force on March 25, the government has allowed opening of yoga institutes and gymnasiums from August 5 as part of the 'Unlock 3' phase.